 The state of New Jersey requires one year of public accounting experience with at least 1,750 hours under the direct supervision of a licensed CPA.

-New York expects one year of experience under a licensed CPA who both supervises and verifies your work.
+If you have 150 college credits (basically, a master’s degree or a bachelor’s degree with additional coursework), New York expects one year of experience under a licensed CPA who both supervises and verifies your work.
 Your experience must include accounting, attest, compilation, management and financial advisory, tax, or consulting skills.
 (If you might apply for your CPA license in New York, I have more information in this full-length article.)

-Rhode Island requires at least 1,820 hours of experience working under the direct supervision of a licensed CPA.
+Rhode Island requires at least 1,820 hours of experience working under a licensed CPA.
 In addition, you can complete your work in public practice or government, industry, or academia.

 Texas requires one year of full-time experience in “non-routine” accounting, like attest services (audits, compilations, reviews, etc.).
 Or, you can gain this experience in professional accounting services.
 These services could include issuing financial statements, providing consulting services, tax preparation, and other services.
 (I’ve outlined these services in this longer article).
 If you work part-time, you’ll need at least 2,000 hours that you must accumulate in less than 3 years.

-To become a CPA in Utah, you’ll need at least 2,000 hours in public or private accounting that a licensed CPA supervises.
+To become a CPA in Utah starting in 2026, you’ll need at least one year of experience if you have a master’s degree.
 (I cover Utah’s education and exam requirements in this article).
+A licensed CPA must verify all of your work.

-The Washington board wants CPA candidates to have at least 2,000 hours of accounting experience that a licensed CPA verifies.
+The Washington state board wants CPA candidates to have at least 2,000 hours of accounting experience that a licensed CPA verifies.
 Plus, you have the freedom to work in industry, government, or the public sector.

 West Virginia expects at least one year of experience that a licensed CPA verifies.
 Plus, you can count the hours you worked up to 4 years before you apply for your CPA license.